ibm-granite/granite-code-models/README.md

 ```

 ### Finetuning
-We use [Dolomite Engine](https://github.com/ibm-granite/dolomite-engine/) for finetuning all our models.
+We use [Dolomite Engine](https://github.com/ibm-granite/dolomite-engine/) for finetuning (or instruction tuning) all our models.
 We provide sample scripts for finetuning `ibm-granite/granite-3b-code-base`.
 To finetune the models, simply follow these steps:
 ```shell
 git clone https://github.com/ibm-granite/dolomite-engine/
 cd dolomite-engine